Kungsleden or better known as “The King´s Trail” is one of the best hikes in Europe.

 BTW.
 You will see on some photos that I used a cheap REI tent on this trip; the reason is, it was a Rodent year in the mountains in Sweden this year.
 There were lemmings everywhere, and I met quite a few hikers that got their expensive Hilleberg, Mountain Hardware and The North Face tents bitten by lemmings.

 Day 1.
 Abisko – Abiskojaure.
 14km.
 3.5hours.
 380 – 490Meters above sea level

-Not to much to write about the first day on the hike, most of the time you walk on the light forest before reaching a the Abiskojaure lake and the forest opens up a bit.
-The only hazard on the hike the first day were some flooded and some pretty muddy parts.
+Not too much to write about the first day on the hike, most of the time you walk on the light forest before reaching a the Abiskojaure lake and the forest opens up a bit.
+The only hazard on the hike the first day was some flooded and some pretty muddy parts.
 Except for that, this day is a walk in the park.

 After about 14km you reach the STF Hut (Swedish Tourist Organization), the hut is on the other side of a suspensions bride and offers: sauna, campfire, and kitchen, but it’s not free!
 Camping is 100SEK, and staying inside the hut is 400SEK.

 You have to camp outside the Huts area if you want to camp for free, you can still use their toilets and get rid of your garbage if you decide not to pay.